quintel/documentation/docs/main/curves.md

 title: Curves
 ---

 The ETM uses hourly curves to model (electricity, hydrogen and gas) demand and supply.

-The hourly demand/supply is determined using the annual demand/supply and a set curve.
-It is also possible to use your own curves in the ETM by inserting them in Flexibility > [Modify profiles](https://pro.energytransitionmodel.com/scenario/flexibility/curve_upload/upload-curves).
+The hourly demand and supply is determined using the annual demand and supply and a given curve.
+It is also possible to use your own curves in the ETM by inserting them in [Modify profiles](https://energytransitionmodel.com/scenario/flexibility/curve_upload/upload-curves).
 This page gives an overview of the type of curves and explains how to modify these curves by inserting your own.

 ![Hourly hydrogen demand chart](/img/docs/20181002_hydrogen_demand.png)